zed-industries/zed/CONTRIBUTING.md

 Thanks for your interest in contributing to Zed, the collaborative platform that is also a code editor!

-We want to avoid anyone spending time on a pull request that may not be accepted, so we suggest you discuss your ideas with the team and community before starting on major changes.
-Bug fixes, however, are almost always welcome.

 All activity in Zed forums is subject to our [Code of Conduct](https://zed.dev/docs/code-of-conduct).
 Additionally, contributors must sign our [Contributor License Agreement](https://zed.dev/cla) before their contributions can be merged.

 ## Contribution ideas